asimihsan/travelbot/src/backend/README.md

 -   maps?
     -   show as-the-crow-flies journeys.
 -   from places view controller should be able to see nearby locations via a button. data is already there, but not in RTree index.
--   use tabs. new tab for previous searches and favourite searches.
-    -   previous searches stores everything up to e.g. 100.
-    -   favourite searches are only favourited searches, no limit.
 -   improve table views of places and searches of places.
     -   do not show results for first letter. it's too slow, could cache but why bother. first letter will never show useful results.
     -   show indexed sections depending on depth of search. zero-letter search is A-Z, then second-letter search for e.g. "L" is "LA-LZ", but only for matching records, etc. Be careful of spaces (e.g. "A ") and accented letters. (this might be a bad idea).